Last updated on January 5, 2026

 Renewed Faith | Illustration by Steve Argyle

-MTG Arena Renewal is a recurring event each time Standard rotates that hypes the new rotation by giving players rewards in the form of new rares from the new sets.
+MTG Arena Renewal is a recurring event each time Standard rotates that hypes the new rotation and gives players rewards in the form of rares from the new sets.
 Standard rotation is a “necessary evil” to keep the format healthy and fresh.
-Once Standard has eight to nine sets, four rotate out as a new one rotates in.
+Once Standard has three year's worth of sets, four sets rotate out as a new set rotates in.

 Paper MTG lets you sell your old Standard decks and cards or trade them with other players.
 MTG Arena doesn’t allow for that, and you can’t dust your old cards either.
-You’ll instead get rewards tied to the sets that remain in Standard and from the new Dominaria United set.
+You instead get rewards tied to the sets that remain in Standard and from the newest set.

 When Does Renewal Happen?

-Renewal took place on September 1, 2022 with the release of Dominaria United on MTG Arena.
-Getting rewards from Renewal on the same day as a new set release means that there are two things to be excited about!
+Renewal took place on July 29, 2025, with the release of Edge of Eternities on MTG Arena.
+You get rewards from Renewal and get to experience a new set release – two things to entice you to open up Arena!

 What’s the Purpose of Renewal?